wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- Aug.
+2026, our work on "Unbiased Risk Estimation for Multiplicative Noise Removal" was accepted by the SIAM Journal on Imaging Sciences.

 - Jul.2026, our work on "Unbiased and Nonlocal Linear Regression for Video Denoising under Multiplicative Noise " was accepted by Journal of Mathematical Imaging and Vision.